 As the United States transitions rapidly to renewable energy sources, the solar power industry will need to fill jobs accordingly.
 Learning to install solar panels provides veterans an outstanding opportunity to break into this growing industry.
 From a training perspective, Solar Energy International (SEI) provides the SEI Solar Professionals Certificate Program.
 Within this program, numerous certifications exist, depending on what aspect of the solar field interests you.

 Certificate Program 5: Paralegal

 Additionally, countless specializations exist within the broader legal field.
-For paralegals, this means that you can seek careers at law firms that focus on your own interests and career goals.
-While not all-inclusive, law firms can focus on areas as varied as: bankruptcy, business, civil rights, entertainment, criminal, environmental, family, and far more.
+For paralegals, this means that they can seek careers at law firms that focus on their own interests and career goals.
+While not all-inclusive, law firms can focus on areas as varied as: bankruptcy, business, civil rights, entertainment, criminal, environmental, family, and more.

 Certificate Program 6: Optician